MariamMarseyy/uptime-monitoring/README.md

 If we want to wait for the `main` function to complete before starting the next one

-because `setInterval` will start the next function even if the previous one is still running.

 ```javascript
 setTimeout(function nestedFunction() {
    main();